Use market feedback to enable reliable product development

-Reliability is in focus in connection with product development and production, but what happens once the product has been delivered to the customer?
+Reliability is in focus in product development and production, but what happens once the product has been delivered to the customer?

-The processes that are developed in connection with the project are verified in demonstration projects for companies that would like to enter into a collaboration.
+The processes developed in connection with the market feedback project are verified in demonstration projects for companies that would like to enter into a collaboration.

 Contact us to find out how we can work together on using market feedback and failure analysis to refine and improve products.